sitegeist/Sitegeist.Archaeopteryx/README.md

   <img src="./Docs/Demo.gif">
 </p>

-## ⚠⚠⚠ Still under development ⚠⚠⚠
+## ⚠⚠⚠ Currently in alpha ⚠⚠⚠

-This package is still under development.
-This message will disappear once the package is ready for testing.
+This package is currently being tested.
+Do not use it in production yet!
+This message will disappear once the package is ready for release.

 ### Authors & Sponsors